GymWorkoutApp/gwa_gym.server/README.md

-# gwa_gym.server
+# gwap-gym
-Microservice that maintains endpoints related to the gym
+Microservice that maintains endpoints related to the register gym